bramleyccslab/hexcraft/README.md

     - F = flips pieces from SE to NW (and vice versa)
     - R = reflects pieces (same as Flip but the original pieces stay in their places)
     - Space = rotates the board clockwise (is coded as 'K' in the actual code)

-    - Enter = locks in the answer
+    - Enter = Ends the trial

     Caches and testing trials:
     - There are three caches (pictures can be found in the 'caches' folder):